Canon 40D vs 80D

-Both the 40D and the 80D have been discontinued, but can regularly be found used on eBay.
+Both the 40D and the 80D have been discontinued, but can regularly be found used on ebay.
 The 40D was replaced by the Canon 50D, while the 80D was followed by the Canon 90D.
 Further information on the features and operation of the 40D and 80D can be found, respectively, in the Canon 40D Manual (free pdf) or the online Canon 80D Manual.

 So how do things add up?
 Which of the two cameras – the Canon 40D or the Canon 80D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.